Special Gift Offer

 Sundail False sunflower new sun perennial 2026: False sunflower paired with dark foliage from the smokebush creates an attractive garden combo.

 The centers of these golden-yellow blooms glow red when they first emerge, then mature to solid yellow, so each plant has a mix of colorful flowers in mid- to late summer.
-This color combination really pops against the burgundy foliage of the smokebush (Cotinus coggygria) at right.
+This color combination really pops against the burgundy foliage of the smokebush (Cotinus coggygria) above.

 This drought-tolerant native perennial has an upright habit with rich olive green foliage that takes on a deep purple tone when it first emerges.
 ‘Sundial’ has excellent resistance to powdery mildew.